horzuff/wrobocon2025/README.md

 `poetry init`

 Then when asked for main dependencies add robotframework and robotframework-browser in latest versions.
+We can also add pyyaml to be able to handle .yaml variable files

 Now lets install all dependencies, we're not going to publish this `poetry install -no-root`